gpakosz/PackedArray/README.md

     PackedArray_set(a, j, value);

-The `PackedArray_computeBitsPerItem` helper scans a `uint32_t` array and returns the number of bits needed to create a `PackedArray` capable of holding the input.
+The `PackedArray_computeBitsPerItem` helper scans a `uint32_t` array and returns the number of bits needed to create a `PackedArray` capable of holding its content.

 There are also `PackedArray_pack` and `PackedArray_unpack` that operate on several items in a row.
 Those two could really have been named